fyliu/docker-mkdocs/docs/usage.md

     ```

     1. This docker-compose command runs the next line inside the docker container
     2. Add (install) mkdocs-awesome-pages to pyproject.toml under the docs group.
+This is in case your project also uses poetry and need to separate the docs dependencies from the rest.

 #### Build the image